Beach and Lake Water Safety Rules

 • Heart attack, stroke or severe muscle cramps while in or near water.

-• Submersion due to a head injury resulting from collision with a boat, capsizing or falling overboard.
+• Submersion due to injury resulting from collision with a boat, capsizing or falling overboard.

 • Submersion through thin ice.